Berom

 - Regional Variations

-- There are slight variations in dialect and customs among Berom communities, influenced by interactions with neighboring ethnic groups.
+- Within Plateau State, there are slight cultural variations among the Berom, influenced by geography and interactions with neighboring cultures.

 - Bridging Notes